-These workplace reform programs have gone by several names, including "the team approach" (Gyrna 1981), "employee participation" (Herrick 1990), "workplace democracy" (Bernstein 1976), "human capitalism" (Ozaki 1991), and "quality of work life" programs.

-- Some might claim that this study does not adequately take into account the resistance of workers.
-Although I briefly alluded to the resistance I observed at General Motors in the opening paragraphs, it is control-and not resistance-that is the central concern of the essay.
+- 1 These workplace reform programs have gone by several names, including "the team approach" (Gyrna 1981), "employee participation" (Herrick 1990), "workplace democracy" (Bernstein 1976), "human capitalism" (Ozaki 1991), and "quality of work life" programs. - 2 Some might claim that this study does not adequately take into account the resistance of workers.
+Although I briefly alluded to the resistance I observed at General Motors in the opening paragraphs, it is control-not resistance-that is the central concern of the essay.
 Ethnographies of resistance have enjoyed a certain popularity in recent years, and a number have been set in industrial plants (Ong 1987, Willis 1977; see also Scott 1985).
-Critics have charged that some ethnographies of resistance tend to romanticize it (Abu-Lughod 1990). - Like much of the anthropological research centered in the contemporary US, my approach is methodologically eclectic.
+Critics have charged that some ethnographies of resistance to romanticize it (Abu-Lughod 1990). - 3 Like much of the anthropological research centered in the contemporary US, my approach is methodologically eclectic.
 Because I did not keep field notes while I was at General Motors, most of the data for this essay was collected from secondary sources across a range of industries and countries.
 Even so, the project is ethnographic to the extent that it centers around two "communities"-one of assembly workers involved in quality circles and the other of managers and consultants who formulate and organize them.
-This approach corresponds roughly to Robert Wiebe's observation that the contemporary US is a "segmented society" (1975) whose members are compartmentalized, above all, by the work that they do. - The connections between some management consultants and the New Age movement have been described by others, as well.
-Karen Cook (1988), a New York business writer, wrote an interesting piece several years ago entitled, "Scenario for a New Age."
+This approach corresponds roughly to Robert Wiebe's observation that the contemporary US is a "segmented society" (1975) whose members are compartmentalized, above all, by the work that they do. - 4 The connections between some management consultants and the New Age movement have been described by others.
+See Karen Cook (1988).